 - Do use it to dispose of most vegetable waste such as stems and tops from broccoli, cauliflower, carrots, etc.

-- Don’t dispose of thick peels and strong fibers in fruits and vegetables that can wrap around the mechanism and get stuck.
+- Don’t dispose of thick peels and strong fibres in fruits and vegetables that can wrap around the mechanism and get stuck.
 Husks from corn, onion peels, artichokes, and celery stalks are examples of vegetables that can jam the shredding mechanism.
 Banana peels are too thick to be cut apart in the machine and may wrap around the mechanism.

 - Don’t dispose of bones or hard seeds of fruits and vegetables that can get caught in the mechanism.
 Steak and ham bones are too hard and can break the mechanism.
 Watermelon and apple seeds are also examples of waste that is too hard for most machines.
 Plus their small seed size can wedge into the mechanism causing it to jam.